The Australian Services Union is led by a team of proud, experienced unionists who are not afraid to take on the big issues.

 She feels privileged to have worked with members, delegates and organisers across all our industries to build workers’ power and brings years of experience to her role.

-+ Click here to read more about Leon:
++ Click here to read more about Phillipa:

 Ty Lockwood, Assistant Branch Secretary